sindhuv900/Node-Web-Application/README.md

 Dockerize the app and push to ECR:
 - Created a dockerfile to run the application.
 - Created an image from dockerfile.
-- Pushed the image to AMAZOn Elastic Container Registry using amazon CLI.
+- Pushed the image to AWS Elastic Container Registry using amazon CLI.
 - (Done the whole process of creating an image and pushing it to ECR on an EC2 Instance).

 Deploying the dockerized application on ECS: